cscully-allison/data-ensemble-interview-artifacts/Codes.md

     - P1: "Yeah, I order it because that's kind of like the when I'm developing the significance of what what I'm interacting with the most, it's probably in that order."
     - P2: "I see the performance data as the most important piece of the ensemble data, just because most of the work that I do is on the performance side."
-    - P3: "And personally, I've worked mainl-b jy with metadata table.
+    - P3: "And personally, I've worked mainly with metadata table.
 So that's why it took precedence compared to the statistics table.
 So I'm guessing if somebody from my team has worked on the statistics table, more would probably introduce the performance data, and then how the aggregate statistics table is connected to that"

   #### What leads to insight
     - P2: "I think, you know, with what we're kind of working towards on the project, performance data kind of provides insights into your data.
 More, so I think then possibly metadata does because you can, you know, perform correlations, perform time series analysis and things like that.
 So you can kind of get a much better insight, in my opinion, using the performance data rather than the metadata."
+    - P7: "Yeah, so the most important is definitely the performance data.
+That's your actual stuff, you have to analyze."
+    - P8: "the timing data is, is is very general, right, you can do a whole lot of things with that, depending on what you're trying to, you know, get out of the ensemble, right all kinds of different things,"
+    - P10: "But it's really the tunings that we're after to understand how they're performing."

 ### Participants dropped or reduced dimensions of the data.